dazdaz/gcs-pod-workload-identity/README.md

-### Workload Identity Test - On GKE, run a pod which accesses a GCS bucket to list files using workload identity
+### GKE Workload Identity Walkthrough

+On GKE, run a pod which accesses a GCS bucket to list files using workload identity

 This repository contains a test setup for running a media transcoding job on Google Kubernetes Engine (GKE) using Workload Identity to securely access Google Cloud Storage (GCS) buckets.
 The core components are a GKE Pod and a Cloud Build pipeline.